SharePoint/sp-dev-docs/docs/solution-guidance/modify-sharepoint-host-web-lists-at-creation-time.md

 When the add-in is uninstalled, the event receiver should also be removed.
 To make this work during debugging, go to the  **Add-ins in testing** library and use the **remove** option on the add-in.
 This triggers the **AppUninstalling** event with the proper permissions to remove the created remote event handler.
 If you just close the browser or uninstall the add-in from **site contents**, either the event receiver never fires or the **AppUninstalling** event receiver runs with insufficient permissions to remove the **ListAdded** event receiver.
 This is because add-ins are deployed differently when they are side loaded, which is what Visual Studio does when you press F5.

+> [!NOTE]
-**Note:**  We recommend that you test this sample in a clean developer site.
+> We recommend that you test this sample in a clean developer site.

 ## Additional resources
 <a name="bk_addresources"> </a>